pannocode/AI-Powered-BI-ChatBot/README.md

-📌 Project Title

-AI-Powered Business Intelligence Chatbot for Structured Enterprise Data
+AI-Powered Business Intelligence Chatbot for Structured Enterprise Data Overview

-📄 Overview

 This project demonstrates an AI-powered Business Intelligence (BI) system that allows users to ask questions in natural language and receive accurate, data-backed insights from structured enterprise data stored on-premise.

 The system is designed to enhance data accessibility without compromising correctness, traceability, or reproducibility.
-AI is used as an interface and explanation layer, while all computations are performed on structured databases.
+AI is used strictly as an interface and explanation layer, while all computations are performed on structured databases.

-🎯 Problem Statement
+Problem Statement

 Traditional BI systems require users to: